 For details, please refer to the Corporate Philosophy / ONO Group Code of Conduct, Compliance Global Policy, and ONO Pharmaceutical Code of Practice below.

-The Compliance Management Department, which operates the PDCA cycle for compliance risk management, holds hearings four times a year with all of our divisions, supervisory departments, and other departments in order to visualize risks.
-In addition to the compliance risks identified by the Risk Manager and the Compliance Officers in charge of risk management in relevant departments, the results of these hearings are used to assess how frequently risks occur and the degree of their impact.
-The Compliance Management Department then discusses countermeasures with the Compliance Officers and the Risk Manager and monitors their progress after repeated examinations.
+The Risk & Compliance Management Department, which operates the PDCA cycle for compliance risk management, holds hearings twice a year with all of our divisions, supervisory departments, and other departments in order to visualize risks.
+In addition to the compliance risks identified by the Risk Manager and the Compliance Promotion Lead in charge of risk management in relevant departments, the results of these hearings are used to assess how frequently risks occur and the degree of their impact.
+The Risk & Compliance Management Department then discusses countermeasures with the Compliance Promotion Lead and the Risk Manager and monitors their progress after repeated examinations.

-The Compliance Management Department investigates any violations that occur.
+The Risk & Compliance Management Department investigates any violations that occur.
 As a result, those who are found to have violated compliance are subject to disciplinary action, including termination of employment.
-We are also working to prevent recurrences by strengthening our compliance management system and thoroughly raising employee awareness through training, etc.
+We are also working to prevent recurrences by strengthening our compliance management system and thoroughly raising employee awareness through training, etc. Please refer to the ESG data for the number of violations.

 We always give consideration to ethical treatment in various stages of research and development.